testing-library/pptr-testing-library/README.md

 const browser = await webkit.launch()
 const page = await browser.newPage()

+deCall('editor.action.formatDocument')
+// getDocument is added to prototype of Page
 // getDocument is added to prototype of Page const $document = await page.getDocument()
 // query methods are added directly to prototype of ElementHandle